H&R Announces TSX Acceptance of Normal Course Issuer Bid

 /NOT FOR DISTRIBUTION TO U.S. NEWSWIRE SERVICES OR FOR DISSEMINATION IN THE UNITED STATES.
 ANY FAILURE TO COMPLY WITH THIS RESTRICTION MAY CONSTITUTE A VIOLATION OF U.S. SECURITIES LAW./

-TORONTO, April 11, 2014 /CNW/ - H&R Real Estate Investment Trust ("H&R REIT" or the "REIT") and H&R Finance Trust (collectively, "H&R") (TSX: HR.UN; HR.DB.D; HR.DB.E and HR.DB.H) today announced receipt of final acceptance from the Toronto Stock Exchange ("TSX") of H&R's notice of intention to make a normal course issuer bid ("NCIB").
-Under the NCIB, as previously announced H&R REIT will have the ability to purchase for cancellation up to a maximum of 25,000,000 Stapled Units on the open market, representing approximately 9.4% of the public float (determined in accordance with the applicable rules of the TSX) of 265,850,265 Stapled Units.
-As at April 3, 2014, H&R had 270,649,483 outstanding Stapled Units.
+TORONTO, July 8, 2016 /CNW/ - H&R Real Estate Investment Trust ("H&R REIT" or the "REIT") and H&R Finance Trust (collectively, "H&R") (TSX: HR.UN; HR.DB.D; HR.DB.E and HR.DB.H) today announced receipt of final acceptance from the Toronto Stock Exchange ("TSX") of H&R's notice of intention to make a normal course issuer bid ("NCIB").
+Under the NCIB, H&R REIT will have the ability to purchase for cancellation up to a maximum of 5,000,000 Stapled Units on the open market.
+As at June 30, 2016, H&R had 282,413,855 outstanding Stapled Units.

-The NCIB will commence on April 15, 2014 and remain in effect until the earlier of April 14, 2015, the date on which H&R REIT has purchased the maximum number of Stapled Units permitted under the NCIB.
+The NCIB will commence on July 14, 2016 and remain in effect until the earlier of July 13, 2017 and the date on which H&R REIT has purchased the maximum number of Stapled Units permitted under the NCIB.
 Purchases of Stapled Units under the NCIB will be made in accordance with TSX by-laws, rules and policies through the facilities of the TSX, and through alternative trading systems.
 The Stapled Units so purchased will be cancelled.
 The price paid for any repurchased units will be the market price of such Stapled Units at the time of acquisition.
-Daily purchases will be limited to 109,845 Stapled Units other than block purchase exemptions.
+Daily purchases will be limited to 138,648 Stapled Units other than block purchase exemptions.